 Kapristo Mountain Avalanche Death

-A 42-year-old man from Golden, British Columbia, was killed in an avalanche on Monday while skiing Kapristo Mountain southeast of the town.
+A 42-year-old man from Golden, British Columbia, was killed in an avalanche on Monday while split-boarding Kapristo Mountain southeast of the town.
 The incident marks Canada’s first avalanche-related fatality of the season.
 Kapristo Mountain is located about 18 kilometres southeast of Golden and is the highest peak in the Beaverfoot Range.

 According to the Royal Canadian Mounted Police (RCMP), authorities were alerted at 10 p.m. after two skiers were reported missing.
 The pair had last been heard from at 5:30 p.m., prompting a search and rescue operation.